 In the preceding three decades he served patients at the Mayo Clinic.
 As Director for Leadership and Organization Development, he co-led professional burnout work and oversaw the development of 4,100 physicians and scientists.
 As Director for Quality, Dr. Swensen established the Quality Academy and the Value Creation System.
 More than 37,000 colleagues were certified Quality Fellows during his tenure.

-Dr. Swensen chaired the Department of Radiology from 1998–2006.
-His leadership team used Lean-Sigma and Baldrige methods to improve the value of care for patients provided by 1,200 staff who performed more than one million exams annually.
-During his tenure the department was recognized as the No. 1 Radiology Practice in the U.S. (Medical Imaging) and the most Patient-Centered (Diagnostic Imaging).
+While Chair of the Department of Radiology, his leadership team used Lean-Sigma and Baldrige to create value for patients provided by 1,200 staff who performed more than 1 million exams annually.

-He holds a Master of Medical Management from Carnegie Mellon University’s Heinz School.
-Dr. Swensen is a trained Executive Coach.
+He holds a Master of Medical Management from Carnegie Mellon University’s Heinz School and is a trained Executive Coach.
 He received his MD from the University of Wisconsin.
 His residency training was at the Mayo Clinic and his Thoracic Radiology Fellowship at Harvard Medical School, Brigham and Women’s Hospital.

 Most preventable deaths via medical error in U.S. hospitals have a second victim: those involved in their care.

 When it comes to burnout, physicians have a responsibility to say “that’s not sustainable.”

 NEJM Catalyst Insights Council members point to the clerical burden caused by electronic health records as a proximate cause of physician burnout.

 If you were appointed the head of CMS or a major hospital system and given carte blanche, what changes would you make first?